 Roger trained first as a general and trauma surgeon, working both in the UK and in Southern Africa.
 After finishing his specialist training, he decided to become a general practitioner and joined a large group practice in Trowbridge, Wiltshire.
 In the 1990s he pioneered an innovative national training programme for minor surgery within primary care, based around intensive workshops using simulated tissue models and a computer-based learning program.
 In 2003, Roger left his practice to join Imperial.

 Roger is committed to education in it widest sense.
 In July 2011 he became the first Imperial academic to receive a Higher Education Academy National Teaching Fellowship Award.
-Roger established and (with Dr Kirsten Dalrymple) leads the UK’s only Masters in Education (MEd) in Surgical Education, which started in October 2005.
-This challenging programme builds on educational theory and practice to explore relationships between the biomedical sciences, the craft of surgery and the humanities and social sciences.
-Recently reframed to reflect innovations in educational thinking, the M Ed has a modular structure which takes advantage of new developments in surgery, education and interdisciplinary research.
+Roger established and (with Dr Kirsten Dalrymple) leads the UK’s only Masters in Education (M Ed) in Surgical Education, which started in October 2005.
+This innovative programme builds on educational theory and practice to frame surgical education as an intersection between the biomedical sciences, the humanities and social sciences, and the visual and performing arts.
+From 2021 a Diploma in Surgical Education will also be offered online.

 Much of Roger’s research has focused on simulation.
 Key research concepts include Hybrid Simulation (the combination of professional actors with inanimate models to create realistic clinical encounters), Distributed Simulation(low-cost, portable yet highly convincing environments such as the ‘inflatable operating theatre’) and Sequential Simulation (concatenated sequences that model clinical pathways from multiple points of view).
 Current and recent grants include EPSRC, ESRC, AHRC, Wellcome Trust, Imperial Charity and the Youth Endowment Fund.